Strictly’s Thomas Skinner left visibly frustrated by second week of low scores

 The judge added the salsa performance “lacked any real hip rotation or fluidity” but conceded that Skinner did “have the strength of an ox”.

-Meanwhile, Oti Mabuse called Skinner’s performance “interesting” and head judge Shirley Ballas told the personality: “You gave it a go”.
+Meanwhile, Motsi Mabuse called Skinner’s performance “interesting” and head judge Shirley Ballas told the personality: “You gave it a go”.

 Speaking to Claudia Winkleman after his performance, Skinner said: “I ain’t good at dancing, so I might as well do some lifting.”